HengyueLi/Fortran_Install/README.md

 # How to use.
 After the compiling, one can found many '.o' files in /Ofil and '.mod' in /Mods.
 Only this object files can be used.
 For instance one may use the lib in his own code 'main.f90', then compile the code by use 'gfortran /Ofil/*.o -IMods main.f90 -o run.exe'.
 One should notice that the chosen compiler should be the same as the previous using.

+# Obligation (will update):
+People whose research is benefited from this code would be asked to CONSIDER to cite the papers below:

+*